How Well Does 3 Approximate Infinity?

 Can You Really Clip the Control Signal?

-The preceding experiments were performed on a simple loop back configuration where the Drive and Control signals are identical.
+The preceding experiments were performed on a simple loopback configuration where the Drive and Control signals are identical.
 What happens when we actually drive a shaker with a clipped Drive?
 Does the output of the amplifier reflect the limiting?
 Does an accelerometer sitting on the shaker table detect a clipped Control signal?
-Clearly, if clipping the Drive does not result in a clipped Control, clipping hypotheses 2, 3 and 4 amount to folklore and wishful thinking.
+Clearly, if clipping the Drive does not result in a clipped Control, clipping hypotheses 2, 3, and 4 amount to folklore and wishful thinking.

-To investigate this important issue, a VR8500 controller, a Haffler Pro 1200 amplifier, an LDS V-203 shaker, a PCB model 288M05 sensor and an instrumentation transformer were configured as shown in Figure 12.
+To investigate this important issue, a VR8500 controller, a Haffler Pro 1200 amplifier, an LDS V-203 shaker, a PCB model 288M05 sensor, and an instrumentation transformer were configured as shown in Figure 12.
 The same NAVMAT profile and 1-gRMS level employed in the previous test were used.

 Figure 13 shows the results of an unclipped run of 10 minutes.
 The left pane shows the PSD and PDF of the Control acceleration.
 The right pane presents the PDF of the Drive signal (amplifier input) above the PDF of the amplifier’s output (sensed through an instrument transformer).
 The mV/Volt scale factors for these two signals were chosen so that they too would present with an RMS value of 1.
 All PDFs were formatted to display a ±6σ horizontal range.
-Note that all three PDFs (amplifier input, amplifier output and table acceleration) are exhibiting Gaussian behavior out to better than ±4σ.
+Note that all three PDFs (amplifier input, amplifier output, and table acceleration) are exhibiting Gaussian behavior out to better than ±4σ.

 The same test is repeated (for the same duration) in Figure 14 with ±3σ silent clipping applied.
 Recall from Figure 2 that clipping is always applied to the Drive signal (the amplifier’s input).
-As the right pane of Figure 14 illustrates, the amplifier’s input is sharply limited to ±3σ.
+As the right panel of Figure 14 illustrates, the amplifier’s input is sharply limited to ±3σ.
 Note that the amplifier’s output also reflects this limiting.
 However, the clipped voltage applied to the shaker does not result in a limited Control signal.
 The lower left pane clearly shows the table acceleration experiencing ±4σ, essentially the same range as without Drive clipping.

 To drive this point home, the test was rerun with more severe clipping.
 A ±2σ silent clipping level was used in Figure 15.
 Again the amplifier’s output reflected the clipping level applied to its input, but the Control acceleration experienced a much broader range of amplitudes.
 Without question, clipping the Drive does not assure the Control signal is limited to a known s level.
 So it is most unlikely that clipping will limit shaker stroke or force required or do anything to protect your delicate DUT.

 Each of the three preceding tests was recorded using RecorderVIEW.
-The data were played into a MATLAB® program that integrated and double-integrated the measured Control time-waveform and computed PDFs for the acceleration (black), velocity (blue) and displacement (red).
+The data were played into a MATLAB® program that integrated and double-integrated the measured Control time-waveform and computed PDFs for the acceleration (black), velocity (blue), and displacement (red).
 The results are presented in Figure 16.

 Figure 16 presents PDFs from 10 minutes of recorded data from the unclipped, ±3σ-clipped and ±2σ-clipped tests.
 The (3.3 million sample) Control signal was integrated twice, using a time-domain trapezoidal approximation.
 Prior to each integration, the data were passed through a 1-Hz Butterworth high-pass filter to eliminate any DC bias.
 Normalized (x/s) PDFs with a resolution of 0.05σ were computed for all signals and plotted over a ±6σ span.